UT18-Senior-Design/Object-Detection-and-Calibrations/docs/README.md

    *Image of point cloud overlayed on truck using LCT*

-  We were able to detected a car's distance within 4% error and a person's distance within 2% error.
+  We were able to detect a car's distance within 4% error and a person's distance within 2% error.

   ## Object Prediction